cea-hpc/modules/doc/source/module.rst

  modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+ If *pattern* contains variant specification, loaded modules are included in results only if they match it. *pattern* may be a bare variant specification without mention of a module name.

  .. only:: html

     .. versionchanged:: 4.5